 McDowell County- Old Fort

-The G5 Trail Collective is working with community leaders, businesses, and advocates to improve and expanded recreational trail access on public lands surrounding Old Fort.
-This working group includes People on the Move for Old Fort, the USFS, Blue Ridge Traveler, Camp Grier, Kitsbow, and other local leaders.
+The G5 Trail Collective is working with the Pisgah National Forest, community leaders, businesses, and advocates to improve and expand trail access on public lands surrounding Old Fort.
+This working group includes People on the Move for Old Fort, the Grandfather Ranger District, Blue Ridge Traveler, Camp Grier, Kitsbow, and other local leaders.

 TELL US WHAT

-Check out the information about Old Fort Below and then tells us what you think in one of these 3 easy ways:
+The Pisgah National Forest is asking the public to provide feedback on the trail proposal during March 2021.
+Check out the information about the Old Fort Trails Project and then tells us what you think in one of these 3 easy ways:

 Why Old Fort?